From ABC to KPZ

 Here we propose an alternative version of the second order Boltzmann--Gibbs principle, where instead of replacing the occupation variable $\bar\xi^\alpha_x$ with left/right averages over a box around $x$ of size $\ell=\ell(N)$, we use smooth functions supported over $[x,x+\ell]$ or $[x-\ell,x]$.

 \begin{rem} This version of the principle is used in the analysis of the quadratic terms of the diffusive fields: here we need that the fields are evaluated on smooth functions in order to apply Theorem \ref{thm:Cross}.
-We also observe that, since in this case the fields have different velocities, they never live on the same frame and consequently they are never correlated, so we do not need need to study the variance terms even for the same species. \end{rem} Recall \eqref{eq:smooth}, and note that for $\ell\in\mathbb R$, we defined the functions
+We also observe that, since in this case the fields have different velocities, they never live on the same frame and consequently they are never correlated, so we do not need to study the variance terms even for the same species. \end{rem}